dysnix/velas-proxy/README.md

 Run the test cases.

-`/POST eth_getBlock save - should save request for eth_getBlock`
+`/POST eth_getBlockByNumber bigTable read - should read data from BigTable for eth_getBlockByNumber`

-`/POST eth_getBlock proxy - should proxy request for eth_getBlock`
+`/POST eth_getBlockByNumber proxy - should proxy request for eth_getBlockByNumber`

-`/POST eth_getBlock reject - should return 400 for eth_getBlock`
+`/POST eth_getBlockByNumber reject - should return 400 for eth_getBlockByNumber`

-`/POST eth_getLogs - should check logs in bigTable and on server`

 ## Run with docker